Laboratory of Extraterrestrial Ocean Systems (LEOS)

 About us:

-• Potential Life Forms: Exploring the types of life that could exist in these oceans and identifying biosignatures that may indicate their presence.
+2. Potential Life Forms and biosignatures: Exploring the types of life that could exist in these oceans and identifying biosignatures that may indicate their presence.

-• Exploration Strategies: Developing technologies and methodologies for effectively exploring extraterrestrial oceans and icy moons.
+3. Exploration Strategies: Developing technologies and methodologies to effectively explore extraterrestrial oceans and icy moons.

-This research is crucial for understanding not only the potential for life beyond Earth but also the broader implications for planetary habitability and the evolution of life in diverse environments.
+This research is crucial for understanding not only the potential for life beyond Earth, but also the broader implications for planetary habitability, prebiotic and abiotic carbon cycling, and the evolution of life in diverse environments.

 Research Objectives: